wcfrobert/wcfrobert.github.io/_posts/2022-12-30-chooseyourpond.md

 What an incredible achievement.
 I am happy for him.
 But in the moment, even if it's just for a brief second, I would be lying if I said it didn't sting a little bit.
 Why is a feeling of inadequacy my first reaction to the article?
 What evolutionary benefit could there possibly be for me to ruminate over the achievements of a 11 year-old with whom I'll never meet?
 It is quite a mystery how my psychology works, albeit amusing to think about.

 There are two types of comparison: upward and downward.
 Social psychologists have found that upward comparisons produce jealousy, hostility, negative mood, frustration, lowered self-esteem, decreased happiness, and symptoms of stress.
 On the other hand, downward comparisons boost self-esteem, increase positive mood, and reduce anxiety.
 It all seems a bit shallow and narrow-minded.
-Yet it applies to everyone.
+Yet it applies to everyone (ref 1, 2).
 Happy people are just better at distracting themselves and moving on, whereas miserable people tend to ruminate then write a blog post about it.
-(F. X. Gibbons and M. Gerrard, "Effects of Upward and Downward Social Comparison on Mood States", *Journal of Social and Clinical Psychology, 1993, 8, 14-31*; K.L.
-Tucker, and F. Kasri, "Responses to Hedonically-Conflicting Social Comparisons: Comparing Happy and Unhappy People", *European Journal of Social Psychology, 2001, 31, 1-25*)

 Am I miserable that Lebron James is better at basketball than me?
 I don't think so.
 Why do we care in some instances, but not others?
 All of this lead me to an interesting concept first introduced by the Economist Robert H. Frank.